How to configure native VLAN and fixing the common native VLAN mismatch issue

 Another network scenario, in which native VLAN is used commonly, is shown below.
 IP phones are used commonly in companies these days, they allow daisy-chaining of end devices like PC which saves the interfaces and saves the extra cost of the telecom.

 Daisy-chaining the PC is an efficient solution as an organization does not have to buy extra switches to implement IP phones.

-PC 6 cannot tag the traffic so we have to configure Native VLAN to route the traffic generated by the PC on the desired VLAN however, Cisco IP phone can tag the traffic so native VLAN will only be used by the PC.
+PC 6 cannot tag the traffic so we have to configure Native VLAN to route the traffic generated by the pc on the desired VLAN however, the Cisco IP phone can tag the traffic so native VLAN will only be used by the PC.